Kong/docs.konghq.com/app/docs/0.5.x/admin-api.md

 ## API Object

 The API object describes an API that's being exposed by Kong.
-In order to do that Kong needs to know how to retrieve the API when a consumer is calling it from the Proxy port.
-This can be achieved either by specifying a custom DNS address or a specific URL path.
-Finally, Kong needs to know what is the final target URL of the API where the requests will be proxied.
+Kong needs to know how to retrieve the API when a consumer is calling it from the Proxy port.
+Each API object must specify a request host, a request path or both.
+Kong will proxy all requests to the API to the specified upstream URL.

 ```json
 {